KKoovalsky/Tsepepe/README.md

 Tries to find a corresponding (paired) C++ file for the project found under the specified root.
 Paired C++ files are files with the same stem, e.g.: _some\_file.cpp/some\_file.hpp_.

-**Note:** The input C++ file must be in located in the child directory of the project root.
+**Note:** The input C++ file must be located in the child directory of the project root.
 The path may be absolute, or relative to the project root directory.

 If the input file is a header file, then source file is tried to be found.
 Otherwise, if the input file is a source